-California Assembly Bill 920 allows PG&E and other state utilities to offer payment for surplus energy sent back to the electric grid by your home renewable energy systems.
+California Assembly Bill 920 allows PG&E and other state utilities to offer payment for surplus energy sent back to the electric grid by your home or business’ renewable energy systems.
 Our NSC program is based on this bill.
 Get answers to queries about NSC.

 View the following answers to questions about credits and compensation.

 You are automatically enrolled as an existing Net Energy Metering (NEM) customer.
 If your home generates surplus energy over the total 12-month True-up cycle, a credit will be added to your True-up bill.